Collective effects of neighbouring melting ice objects

 \section{Numerical setup}

 We perform two dimensional (2D) direct numerical simulations (DNS) of two melting ice objects.
-Note that for Prandtl numbers larger than 1, convection in 2D and 3D behave nearly identically \citep{vanderPoel2013}, so we restrict ourselves to 2D simulations, as we and others did in various other melting studies \citep{Purseed2020, Hester2021, Yang2023, Yang2024_JFM}, some of which even show quantitative agreements between 2D and 3D numerical simulations.
+For Prandtl numbers larger than 1, heat transfer in 2D and 3D Rayleigh\textendash{}Bénard convection has been shown to be nearly identical \citep{vanderPoel2013}.
+Furthermore, qualitative and quantitative agreement between 2D and 3D numerical simulations of ice melting has also been reported \citep{Purseed2020, Hester2021, Yang2023, Yang2024_JFM}, so we also restrict ourselves to 2D simulations, allowing us to explore higher Rayleigh numbers.
 We consider initially square objects of size $L$, at a temperature set equal to their melting temperature $T_m = \unit{0}{\celsius}$.
-They are immersed in a closed, adiabatic container of size $20L$ in the horizontal direction, and $10L$ in the vertical direction (this being the direction of gravity ${\bm g}$) filled with fresh, quiescent water initially at temperature $T_\infty = \unit{20}{\celsius}$ (note that by the end of the evolution the water temperature is about $5\%$ less).
+They are immersed in a closed, adiabatic container of size $20L$ in the horizontal direction, and $10L$ in the vertical direction (this being the direction of gravity ${\bm g}$) filled with fresh, quiescent water initially at temperature $T_\infty = \unit{20}{\celsius}$ (note that by the end of the evolution the water temperature is about $\unit{19}{\celsius}$).
 The objects are stacked vertically at a distance $D$, symmetrically with respect to the centre of the domain.
 The setup is schematically shown in figure~\ref{fig:setup}(a).

 To account for the maximum in density that fresh water displays at $T_\text{max} = \unit{4}{\celsius}$ we consider a non-linear equation of state \citep{Gebhart1977}, relating density $\rho$ and temperature $T$,